 This way you won’t wake up with faulty data only because something was not documented earlier.

-Once we have audited our Google Tag Manager account, we are ready to take it to the next step: implementing Tags with Google Tag Manager.
+Once we have audited our Google Tag Manager account, we are ready to take it to the next step: implementing Tags with Google Tag Manager which you can find in our handy GTM for beginners tutorial.

-If you find this guide helpful, we also have a guide to conduct Google Analytics Audit.
+If you find this guide helpful, we also have a guide to conducting Google Analytics 4 Audit.

 So have you ever audited your Google Tag Manager account?
 Did you use our Tag plan template to do it?
 Let us know all about it in the comments below!